learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What is the purpose of isFinite function?
+## Q 5.3.
+What is the purpose of isFinite function?

 The global `isFinite()` function determines whether the passed value is a finite number.
 It returns `false` if the value is `+infinity`, `-infinity`, or `NaN` (Not-a-Number), otherwise it returns true.